sudoblark/sudoblark.terraform.github/README.md

 In this manner, we may define repositories as dictionaries, combining them into a dictionary of dictionaries, in order to create as many repos as we like via complex data structures.
-Whilst still separating concerns via the individual project.tf files.
+Whilst still separating concerns via the individual project.tf files or higher-level dictionary keys.

+It's counter may be considered to be [sudoblark.terraform.modularised-demo](https://github.com/sudoblark/sudoblark.terraform.modularised-demo) , which is an example micro-repo using modularised components to fulfill a use-case

 ## Developer documentation
 The below documentation is intended to assist a developer with interacting with the Terraform code in order to add,